quantiaconsulting/amplicon_metagenomics/16S_ITS_tutorial/readme.md

 qiime tools import --show-importable-formats --help
 ```

+Actually this is only one of the possible ways to import data into QIIME.
+For instance, we may import different type of files.

 ## Explore QIIME2 Objects

 By importing the sequences you have generated your first object in QIIME2: `demux-paired-end.qza`.